cryptonative-ch/mesa/mesa/ido_packages.md

 The project needs a place for the IDO.

-##  What DXdao can provide
+##  What DXdao can provide/help

 - Scripts for setting the order on a bonding-curve
+- Real time analytics
 - Post sale analytics
-- Real time analytics
-- Whitelabel
+- Whitelabel version of mesa

 # package "liquidity"

 ## needs of the project

-The project needs a place for the IDO and a way to have liquidty after the sale.
+The project needs a place for IDO and a way to have liquidty after the sale.

 # package "strategy"